Mixin Type Declarations

 Problem

-Zirric currently lacks a mechanism to group and reuse annotations across multiple declarations.
-For example, to enforce that a type is both Serializable and Comparable, developers must manually repeat the same set of annotations on each declaration.
+Zirric currently lacks a mechanism to group and reuse attributes across multiple declarations.
+For example, to enforce that a type is both Serializable and Comparable, developers must manually repeat the same set of attributes on each declaration.
 This leads to boilerplate and reduces maintainability.

 Use Cases

-- Reusable Annotation Groups: Define a set of annotations once (e.g.,
+- Reusable Attribute Groups: Define a set of attributes once (e.g.,

-@ToString,@FromString) and apply them to multiple declarations. - Traits/Mixins: Simulate trait-like behavior by grouping related annotations (e.g.,
+@ToString,@FromString) and apply them to multiple declarations. - Traits/Mixins: Simulate trait-like behavior by grouping related attributes (e.g.,

 Comparable,Serializable). - Library Design: Library authors can provide mixins for common patterns, making APIs more ergonomic and consistent.